Radio frequency: Frequency bands

 Frequencies of 1 GHz and above are conventionally called microwave, while frequencies of 30 GHz and above are designated millimeter wave.

 More detailed band designations are given by the standard IEEE letter- band frequency designations and the EU/NATO frequency designations.

 Applications

 Radio has many practical applications, which include broadcasting, voice communication, data communication, radar, radiolocation, medical treatments, and remote control.

 Measurement

 Test apparatus for radio frequencies can include standard instruments at the lower end of the range, but at higher frequencies, the test equipment becomes more specialized.

+Radio-frequency signal generators are commonly used as sources in RF testing and calibration setups, providing controlled oscillating signals over wide frequency ranges.
+In addition to commercial instrumentation, several manufacturers and engineering organizations publish technical documentation and design guides describing practical implementations of RF generators and high-frequency power systems.

 Mechanical oscillations

 While RF usually refers to electrical oscillations, mechanical RF systems are not uncommon: see mechanical filter and RF MEMS.